Biological-Microsystems-Laboratory/micropipette/git-workflow.md

 git hist
 Note: Do not forget to define hist in your .gitconfig file?
 If you do not remember how, review the lesson on aliases.

 Check the log data and find the hash for the first commit.
 You will find it in the last line of the git hist data.
 Use the code (its first 7 chars are enough) in the command below.
-After that check the contents of the hello.html file.

 RUN:
 git checkout <hash>